Skip to content

 Acknowledge

-You can also acknowledge an error, which provides a reason for why the error occurred.
+You can acknowledge an error, which provides a reason for why the error occurred.
 This action will remove the error from the list of errors displayed in the UI, even if the DeltaFile was not completed.

 Acknowledge can be performed from either the Errors page or the DeltaFile Viewer.